CC41: Utility items

-Utility cloths were introduced and manufacturers were supplied with raw materials on a quota system.
+Utility clothes were introduced and manufacturers were supplied with raw materials on a quota system.
 Manufacturers who agreed to increase production of utility cloth would receive a higher quota.
 The public bought Utility clothing as it was tax-free.

 By September 1942 40 cloths had been specified (19 wool, 16 cotton, four rayon and one locknit) which all now utilised the CC41 Utility mark, designed for the Directorate of Civilian Clothing by Reginald Shipp.

 The symbol was to appear on clothing, footwear and furniture and the single, identifiable mark quickly allowed the public to know if an item was tax-free or not.
 The symbol came to represent cheap, but reliable goods.
 Within the Utility footwear there were sometimes bands for quality difference.
 Ladies' shoes would feature the Utility mark and either W1, W2 or W3 which had a different and increasing price range.